JonWeilerPMI/pmisite/pages/info.md

 * Confidence in ourselves and our equipment is a direct result of training
 * An armed citizen is a responsible citizen

+## Instructional Approach

+Our Lead Instructors are all combat veterans with direct experience in material presented.

 ## Our Lives...